mbalimade-it/fcc-html-workshops/03_video_display_using_iframe/README.md

 # Video Display using iframe

-In this workshop, I learned how to work with iframe and its attributes.
+In this workshop, I learned how to work with the iframe element and its attributes.

-## Objective

-The goal of this workshop was to get hands-on practice with using the iframe element and its attributes.

-## Notes

-- Practiced embedding a video using the iframe element.
-- Learned different iframe attributes.

 ## Screenshot